thomas-girotto/MockGen/README.md

 ## What features are coming next

-- Mock protected methods
 - Respect nullable types in generated code when user's lib have them
-- Returns from Func
+- Add possibility to setup return value from Func ?
-- ?